pthalin/bittboy-j2me/README.md

 cd buildroot-bittboy
 make sdk
 ```
-Note: You may have to insatall missing packages if it fail.
+Note: You may have to install missing packages if it fails.
-(The last step will take quite some time... go take cup of tea)
+(The last step will take quite some time... go take a cup of tea)

 ### Ubuntu manual J2SDK installation
 ```